15 min read

 • Decision ownership: I owned all product and technical decisions — what to build, for whom, in what order, and when to throw something away and start over.

-• Collaborators: Monica Chacin (business operations, sales, partnerships, accelerator program) and Adrian Duran (SEO and positioning domain expertise, user interview co-facilitation).
+• Collaborators: Monica Chacin (business operations, sales, partnerships, accelerator program) and Adrian Duran (SEO/SEM and positioning domain expertise, user interview co-facilitation).

 Constraints